guokr/simbase/README.md

 Special thanks
 ---------------

-Special thanks for Feng Sheng, we borrow lots of code from his great project http-kit ( https://github.com/http-kit/http-kit/ ).
+Special thanks for Feng Sheng, we borrowed lots of code from his great project http-kit ( https://github.com/http-kit/http-kit/ ).

-Also thanks for Kunwei Zhang from Tsinghua for his smart idea.
+Also thanks for Kunwei Zhang from Tsinghua Univ. for his smart idea.

 Contributers
 -------------